-- Adjusted EBITDA of EUR 750 million
+- EBITDA run-rate improvement of EUR 200 million

 Short-term risks and uncertainties